jorgeajimenezl/proxyswarm/README.md

 # Proxyswarm
-Proxyswarm is a lightweight proxy that allows redirect TCP traffic through a another proxy.
+Proxyswarm is a lightweight proxy that allows redirect HTTP(S) traffic through a proxy.

 WARNING: This app isn't recomended for download large files, for these things use apps like [curl](#How-donwload-a-file-with-curl-using-proxy), wget or other download programs.
 For web browse use standard web browser like Chromium and Firefox, these apps and others have good proxy support. **USE THIS APP WITH PROGRAMS WITHOUT PROXY SUPPORT LIKE STEAM, PIP, ETC**